xc256/arkibx-digital-repository/README.md

 # ArkibX Repository System

 A self-hosted EPrints-style archive system using Dublin Core metadata.
 ### You can change the name of the repository.
 This is just a system that i used.
+You can custom the UI using css.

 ## Features